 “ We humanise what is going on in the world and in ourselves only by speaking of it, and in the course of speaking of it we learn to be human”…

-Language — a structure system of communication and a way to humanise the Complexity — a way to share information, knowledge, experience and meaning — has been central to how humans make sense of the World.
+Language — a structured system of communication and a way to humanise complexity — a way to share information, knowledge, experience and meaning — has been central to how we bring coherence to the world.

-Thinkers such as Immanuel Kant held that it emerged from the rational and logical, whilst 18th Century Philsopher Jean-Jacques Rosseau argued that language originated from emotions, and 20C.
-Philosopher Ludwig Wittgenstein argued that philosophy was the study of language.
+Thinkers such as Immanuel Kant held that it emerged from the rational and logical, whilst 18th Century Philsopher Jean-Jacques Rosseau believed that language originated from emotions and 20C.
+Philosopher Ludwig Wittgenstein saw philosophy as being grounded in the study of language.

 “The limits of my language mean the limits of my world”…

-Language being an operating system for our Quantum Reality.
+Language as the operating system for our Quantum Reality.

-An evolutionary development of the human species that distinguished humans from other animals by the modes of communication used.
+An evolutionary development of the human species distinguishing humans from other animals by the modes of communication used.

-A rational nativist internal view of language that can be contrasted with an empiricist external view of language where all knowledge including language comes from our environment and the lived experience.
+A rational nativist internal view of language that can be contrasted with an empiricist external view of language where all knowledge, including language, comes from our environment and lived experience.

-This innate linguistic capacity of humans according to Chomsky enables us to acquire and produce language from linguistic data from the time we are babies — a unique capacity that contrasts us from other animals such as cats even though both are capable of inductive reasoning.
+This innate linguistic capacity of humans, according to Chomsky, enables us to acquire and produce language from linguistic data from the time we are babies — a unique capacity that contrasts humans from other animals, such as cats, even though both are capable of inductive reasoning.

 Patterning and Complexity

-In his book A Pattern Language and his portfolio of work he presents a fresh view that in a world of increasing complexity the nature of how we view design fundamentally changes.
+In his book A Pattern Language and his portfolio of work, he presents a new view that in a world of increasing complexity, the nature of how we view design fundamentally changes.

-It highlighted the limits of a reductionist deductive approach to design where economies of scale were optimised and processes standardised in response to ever growing complexity.
+It highlighted the limits of a reductionist approach to design that optimised economies of scale and algorithmic standardisation in response to ever-growing complexity.

-He contended there was an absence of system thinking and seeing systems as a whole.
+He contended there was an absence of seeing systems as a whole.

-A phenomena starkly illuminated in Heidegger’s 1954 book — The questions concerning technology — that explores humans relationship with Technology.
+A phenomenon starkly illuminated in Heidegger’s 1954 book — The questions concerning technology — which explored humans' relationship with technology.